Garlic Buttered Shrimp

 Cooking Tips for Irresistible Garlic Buttered Shrimps

-For shell-on shrimp, clean them well, trim antennae, and consider deveining for richer flavor.
-When peeling, maintain uniformity in size and pat dry to avoid excess moisture during cooking.
+1. Prepare the Shrimp Properly: For shrimp with shells, clean them thoroughly, trim off the antennae, and consider removing the veins for better flavor.
+If peeling, make sure the sizes are consistent, and pat them dry to prevent excess moisture during cooking.

-Sauté minced garlic until light golden to preserve its aromatic essence.
-Add chili flakes cautiously for a balanced heat that complements the dish.
+2. Sauté the Aromatics Carefully: Cook the minced garlic until lightly golden to preserve its aroma.
+Add chili flakes sparingly to achieve a balanced level of heat that complements the dish.